 |18.30||Overall Regatta Prizes Ceremony and full buffet Closing Party.|

 7.3.
-The RYA National Handicap for Cruisers will be used for the Cruising Monohull Class.
-Base ratings will be provided by the organisers using the best information available.
+For the Cruising Monohull Class.
+Base ratings shall be provided by the organisers using the best information available.
 Boats not providing sufficient boat data will be allocated a handicap based on standard hull data and/or a known sistership.
-This will not be subject to protest or redress..
+This will not be subject to protest or redress.
+[NP]

 7.4.
-Under NHC a boats handicap may be realigned during the course of the regatta, based on her performance compared to the initial base rating allocated.
-An adjustment in handicap number is not grounds for redress, this changes RRS 62..
+A Cruising Boat’s boats handicap may be realigned during the course of the regatta, based on her performance compared to the initial base rating allocated.
+An adjustment in handicap number is not grounds for redress, this changes RRS 62.

 7.5.
 The OMR handicap system shall be used for the Multihulls.
 Un-weighed boats without a valid OMR handicap, will be allocated a TCC by the Racing Committee using the best information available.

 7.6.
-This TCC for un-weighed Multihulls may be adjusted during the regatta.
+This TCC for un-weighed Multihulls may be realigned during the regatta.
 Calculation and adjustment of the TCC will not be subject to protest or redress.